Why Do You Save Them?

 Production Timeline

-Fall & Winter 2024/25: migration in Chileno Valley & expanded interviews
+Fall & Winter 2024/25: migration in Chileno Valley & interviews

 Spring 2025: Petaluma Milk & Eggs festival, final pick up filming, post production begins